Background pattern

 • fever, persistent cough, weight loss, fatigue

-• general feeling of illness, dental problems, burning sensation while urinating, painful skin rash, painful blisters on the skin, cough
+• general malaise, dental problems, burning sensation when urinating, painful skin rash, painful blisters on the skin, cough

 The symptoms described above may be signs of the side effects listed below, which have been observed with ORENCIA in clinical trials in adults:

-• upper respiratory tract infections (including nose, throat, and nasal sinus infections).
+• upper respiratory tract infections (including infections of the nose, throat, and sinuses).

 • lung infections, urinary tract infections, painful blisters on the skin (herpes), rhinitis, flu